Jonathon-Fleming/ToxPi-GIS/Examples/Vignette2: Using ToxPiToolbox.md

 * Windows Operating System

 ## **Steps:**
 2A.
-Already done
+Already done, download repository if not already done
 2B.
-CSV file already generated [here](), but coordinates need to be split into two columns using any preferred method
+CSV file already generated [here](https://github.com/Jonathon-Fleming/ToxPi-GIS/tree/main/Examples/Practice%20Data) in repository, but coordinates need to be split into two columns using any preferred method
    * Split source column using [split_coordinates.py]() and the following command:
      ```
      python location\split_coordinates.py inputfile